pivotal-cf/service-backup-release/README.md

 The provided path is appended with the current date such that the resultant path is `/my/remote/path/inside/bucket/YYYY/MM/DD/` and hence the artifacts are accessible at `s3://my-bucket-name/my/remote/path/inside/bucket/YYYY/MM/DD/`.

-### Limitations

-#### Co-location

-The `service-backup` job in this release cannot be co-located with other jobs that depend on packages with the same name, e.g. python.
-This is a restriction in BOSH.

 #### Bucket and Permissions

 The provided bucket must already exist, and the required permissions are as